Superfund Site: VASQUEZ BOULEVARD AND I-70

 Superfund Site Profile

-Operable Unit 2 Removal Action: The City and County of Denver (CCOD) is planning construction of the Globeville Landing Outfall Project, which traverses the VB/I-70 Superfund site in the vicinity of the Denver Coliseum called Operable Unit 2.
-This work will require the excavation of potentially contaminated materials, including metals in soils and landfill debris.
-Following EPA protocol, CCOD will conduct the work while ensuring that protective measures are taken to address any potential releases of, or worker exposure to, hazardous substances.
+Operable Unit 2 Removal Action: The City and County of Denver (CCOD) is constructing the Globeville Landing Outfall Project on a portion of the VB/I-70 Superfund site, Operable Unit 2, in the vicinity of the Denver Coliseum.
+This work requires the excavation of potentially contaminated materials, including metals in soils and landfill debris.
+Following EPA protocol, CCOD is conducting the work while ensuring that protective measures are taken to address any potential releases of, or worker exposure to, hazardous substances.
 EPA and the State of Colorado are overseeing CCOD’s work to ensure that there are stringent measures in place to protect human health and the environment and to minimize impacts to the community.